seppinho/haplogrep-cmd/README.md

 We provide a fast and free [haplogroup classification service](https://haplogrep.uibk.ac.at/).
-You can upload your mtDNA profiles (VCF or HSD format) and receive mitochondrial haplogroups in return.
+You can upload your mtDNA profiles ([vcf](http://www.internationalgenome.org/wiki/Analysis/vcf4.0/) or [hsd](https://raw.githubusercontent.com/seppinho/haplogrep-cmd/master/haplogrep/test-data/h100.hsd) format) and receive mitochondrial haplogroups in return.
 So far, HaploGrep and the updated HaploGrep 2 have been cited over 400 times (Google Scholar - June 2018).
 Please join our [HaploGrep Google User Group](https://groups.google.com/forum/#!forum/haplogrep) for future updates and ongoing discussions.

 ## Command-line Version for local usage